Halse Water House Accessibility

 Access Statement for Halse Water House

-Taxis are readily available from the centre of Taunton - we recommend www.
-A1AceTaxis.co uk or 01823 332211
+Taxis are readily available from the station and from the centre of Taunton - we recommend www.
+A1AceTaxis.co uk (01823 332211).

-Groceries can be delivered by Waitrose and all the major supermarkets - by pre-ordering on-line.
+Groceries can be delivered by Waitrose, Sainsburys, Tesco, Asda and Cook by pre-ordering on-line.

-The main entrance to the accommodation is to the right-hand-side of the front of the cottage and leads off the gravelled parking area.
-There are 2 small steps up to the front entrance (approximately 150mm each).
+The main entrance to the accommodation is to the right-hand-side of the front of the cottage, off the gravelled parking area.
+There are 2 small steps up to the front entrance (both approximately 150mm).
 This leads into the entrance hall and from there into the reception rooms and to one of the 2 staircases.
 The second staircase is located off the snug, which is accessed through the sitting room.

-The sitting room has a wall-mounted flat-screen Smart TV with three 3-seater sofas and an armchair.
+The sitting room has a wall-mounted flat-screen Smart TV, three 3-seater sofas and an armchair.
 An additional 2-seater settee can be moved from the adjoining snug.
-The dining room has a table and bench seating for 12 as well as a wall-mounted flat-screen TV and a modern electric stove for additional heating.
+The dining room has a table and bench seating for 12, and a wall-mounted flat-screen TV and a modern electric stove for additional heating.

 The main kitchen in the cottage has a double oven, an induction hob, microwave, dishwasher, double drainer sink and a Rayburn stove which is mainly used for heating and hot water, but may also be used for slow cooking.
 There is plenty of storage for food, including a full-sized fridge and a separate freezer.

-There is a courtyard at the rear of the property which can be completely secured for the safety of small children, and which has a large covered dining pavilion with seating and a refectory table for at least 12.
-The courtyard also has an 8-person hot tub.
+There is a courtyard at the rear of the property which can easily be completely secured for peace of mind if you have small children in your party.
+In the courtyard there is a large covered dining pavilion with seating and a refectory table for at least 12 people.
+There is also an 8 person hot tub here.